LoylP/Human_Action_Recognition/README.md

 # Human Action Recognition

-This project focuses on classifying and recognizing human actions in video sequences and real-time camera feeds.
+This project focuses on classifying and recognizing human actions in video sequences and real-time camera feeds using skeleton features extracted from dataset.
 By leveraging cutting-edge deep learning techniques and frameworks, the system efficiently detects and interprets human actions, providing an intuitive and interactive user experience.

 ![](/config/image/UI.png)
 ---